benbalter/benbalter.github.com/_posts/2022-07-20-manage-like-an-engineer.md

 [^4]: HR and other personnel matters must often be restricted in their visibility due to their sensitivity, but the vast majority of management work can be shared with increasing circles of trust (peers, other managers, the team, the org, the company, etc.).

 [^5]: Encourage collaboration among team members, both in terms of setting team-wide goals and executing on individual initiatives.
 This helps everyone "connect the dots" and understand how their work fits into the bigger picture (and to shape it along the way).

+[^6]: For example, transparent and inclusive decision making comes more naturally in a  tools built for collaboration like GitHub than it does in a tool built for conveying information like Slack or email.
+That's not to say it can't be done, but the tools vision of how work should occur and yours may differ, making things more difficult on both you and you team.
+When in doubt, start from first principles and ask yourself, "what is the best tool for the job?"